cryptpad/cryptpad/docs/ARCHITECTURE.md

 ### Our Encryption Scheme

-The encryption scheme employed by Cryptpad is a [symmetric encryption](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) which utilizes a single [pre-shared-key](https://en.wikipedia.org/wiki/Pre-shared_key) known by all participants.
+The encryption scheme employed by CryptPad is a [symmetric encryption](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) which utilizes a single [pre-shared-key](https://en.wikipedia.org/wiki/Pre-shared_key) known by all participants.

 Encryption is complex, and poorly understood by the majority of those who use it on a daily basis.
 Pre-shared-keys are among the weakest possible cryptographic tools available today, however, few if any other encryption schemes scale to any number of users.